Philipp-Traubert/minimalistic-sumi-e-website/src/components/SERENE_REVEAL_GUIDE.md

 - **Above the fold** (visible on page load) on large screens
 - **Below the fold** (requires scrolling) on small screens

-Using separate components for these cases creates inconsistent experiences across different screen sizes. `SereneReveal` automatically adapts to the situation.
+Using separate components for these cases creates inconsistent experiences across different screen sizes. `SereneReveal` automatically adapts to the situation with independent delay controls for each scenario.

 ## How It Works

 ### Intelligent Detection
 On component mount, `SereneReveal`:
 1. Checks if the element is currently in the viewport
-2. If **YES**: Animates immediately (like `InkSplashHeading`)
+2. If **YES**: Animates after `delay` milliseconds (like `InkSplashHeading`)
-3. If **NO**: Sets up an IntersectionObserver and animates when scrolled into view (like `ScrollReveal`)
+3. If **NO**: Sets up an IntersectionObserver and animates after `scrollDelay` milliseconds when scrolled into view (like `ScrollReveal`)

+### Dual Delay System
+- **`delay`**: Used when element is already visible on page load
+- **`scrollDelay`**: Used when element is revealed by scrolling (optional, defaults to `delay`)

+This allows you to orchestrate different timing for:
+- Elements that appear immediately (can have longer delays for staggering)
+- Elements revealed by scroll (can have shorter delays for snappier feel)

 ### Animation Consistency
 Both scenarios use the **same animation parameters**: